lfeq/Artificial-Inteligence-1/readme.md

     }
 ```

-## Customization

-In the Unity game editor, users can customize the following agent parameters:

-- Attack Range
-- Speed
-- Target

 ## Performance

 The AI system has been tested on a machine with 150+ FPS while running 10 agents in the scene.
 Further optimizations may be considered for larger-scale scenarios.